joshcough/HaskellStarter/README.md

   printAll $ getMessage <$> commits
 ```

-TODO more explaining here.
+We will document this code shortly too, but do notice that it imports `Github.Repos.Commits`, which is a module in the github library.

+#### Configuring the library in Cabal

 A cabal file can only have one library (but you're not required to have one).
+Here's the configuration for it:

     library
       hs-source-dirs: src

       exposed-modules:
-        HaskellStarter.Github
+        HaskellStarter.CommitPrinter

       other-modules:
         HaskellStarter.Util